ga4gh/gks-metaschema/tests/data/vrs/def/ReferenceLengthExpression.rst

 **Computational Definition**

-An expression describing a :ref:`Sequence`.
+An expression of a length of a sequence from a repeating reference.

 **GA4GH Digest**